zentrocdot/Bash/PROGRAMMING.md

     ~$ [[ $a < $b ]] || [[ $b > $c ]] && echo "True" || echo "False"
     ~$ True

 <p align="justify">Please note that every expression has it own exit status which will be linked to the previous one.
-So it is not a valid approach to use short circuit expressions as a substitute of an <code></code>if … then … else … fi</p>code> statement.</p>
+So it is not a valid approach to use short circuit expressions as a substitute of an <code>if … then … else … fi</code> statement.</p>

 > [!CAUTION]
 > See section '22. cmd1 && cmd2 || cmd3' in reference [4].
 There the pitfall of misleading usage of short-circuit evaluations will be shown and explained.